Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/amazon-s3-cohort.md

 ## Cohorts in S3

 Your cohort is synced as a CSV to the bucket you specified.
-Within the folder, you'll see a list of CSV files.
+Within the folder, there is a list of CSV files.

 Each sync generates three CSV files:

 - One with users who **entered** the cohort since the last sync.
 - One with users who **exited** the cohort since the last sync.
 - One containing the users that existed in the cohort at the time of the last sync.
-This way, you'll always have a complete historical log of S3 cohort membership.
+This way, you always have a complete historical log of S3 cohort membership.

 The CSV files all use this naming convention: